C. F. Goldie: Artistic career

 He returned to New Zealand in 1898 and established the "French Academy of Art" with Louis J. Steele, who had been his tutor prior to his departure.
-They shared a studio and collaborated on the large painting The Arrival of the Māoris in New Zealand, based on Théodore Géricault's The Raft of the Medusa.
+They shared a studio and collaborated on the large painting The Arrival of the Maoris in New Zealand, based on Théodore Géricault's The Raft of the Medusa.
 It depicted exhausted, starved and storm-tossed Polynesian mariners sighting land after a long journey by catamaran.
 Its representation of a starving crew and fanciful canoe was disdained by contemporary Māori.
 However, its artistic merits were praised at the time and is said to have launched Goldie's career.

 Goldie and Steele parted ways not long afterwards and Goldie established his own studio, Steele apparently resenting the attention accorded to his former pupil.
 From 1901 he made field trips to meet, sketch and photograph Māori people in their own locations, and he also paid Māori visitors to Auckland to sit for him.
 Most of these were chiefs visiting the Native Land Court.

-Steele trod a path established by Steele's Māori history paintings and portraits of tattooed chiefs.
+Goldie trod a path established by Steele's Māori history paintings and portraits of tattooed chiefs.
 Also influential was his brother William, who in 1901 wrote an article that contradicted predictions of the demise of the Māori and later the journalist and historian James Cowan.

 By far the majority of Goldie's subjects were elderly, tattooed Māori of considerable standing in their own society.
 (The practice of tattooing (Tā moko) was not current at the time due to the influence of colonization, and the remaining examples were mostly elderly; it had also been a practice largely confined to high-status individuals.)

 Goldie dedicated his life to painting the Māori chiefs, Māori leaders and their communities who also became his friends.
 He lived with them on their various marae and spoke fluent Te Reo Māori.
 He wanted to preserve the heritage of the Māori people, whom he admired.
 Some critics saw the fine detail in his paintings as evidence that he painted from photographs, which he did not.

 On 31 October 1920 Goldie travelled to Sydney, where on 18 November at the age of 50 he married 35-year-old Olive Ethelwyn Cooper, an Australian by birth but a resident of Auckland.
 They did not have any children.

 Goldie's health eventually deteriorated through lead poisoning (from the lead white used to prepare his canvases).
 In order to create the finest of detail in his paintings, he would lick the end of his paint brush to ensure an even finer tip.
 This was a relatively common practice at that time.
 He produced little work in the 1920s.
 Encouraged by the Governor-General, Lord Bledisloe, Goldie resumed painting around 1930; in 1934 and 1935 he exhibited at the Royal Academy of Arts in London, and in 1935, 1938 and 1939; the Salon of the Société des artistes français.

 He stopped painting in 1941 and died on 11 July 1947 aged 76.
 He was buried at Purewa Cemetery in the Auckland suburb of Meadowbank.